nosana-ci/docs.nosana.io/docs/tokenomics/metrics.md

 ### Mining tokens

-Mining tokens can be acquired by nodes that help run the Nosana pipelines.
+Mining tokens are earned by nodes that execute Nosana CI pipelines.
 The mining pool is a significant portion of the total supply, and capped to
 {{ ($var.tokenDistribution.find( ({ name }) => name === 'Mining' ).total * $var.totalSupply).toString().replace(/\B(?=(\d{3})+(?!\d))/g, ",") }}
 tokens.
-The pools' purpose is to kickstart the network and help onboard open source software projects with appealing rates.

 ::: tip
 <TokenDescription pool='Mining'/>